Anglican Diocese of Osun

-The Anglican Diocese of Osun is one of 17 within the Anglican Province of Ibadan, itself one of 14 provinces within the Church of Nigeria.
-The bishop emeritus is James Afolabi Popoola and the current bishop is Foluso Olugbenga Babatunji.
+The Anglican Diocese of Osun is one of 17 dioceses within the Anglican Province of Ibadan, itself one of 14 ecclesiastical provinces within the Church of Nigeria.
+The bishop emeritus is James Afolabi Popoola and the current bishop is the Right Rev. Foluso Olugbenga Babatunji.

 The Diocese of Osun was inaugurated on 3 August 1987, and Seth Oni Fagbemi was enthroned at All Saints’ Cathedral, Balogun, Osogbo, as the pioneer bishop.